-The Band has been in continuous service in the Regiment since 1903 when the latter was raised in Hamilton as the 91st Canadian Highlanders.
+The Pipes and Drums (P&D) have been in continuous service in the Regiment since 1903, when the latter was raised in Hamilton as the 91st Canadian Highlanders.

-During the First World War, the Pipes and Drums saw active service with the 19th Battalion CEF (perpetuated by the Argylls), and in the Second World War with First Battalion The Argyll and Sutherland Highlanders of Canada (Princess Louise’s).
+During the First World War, the P&D saw active service with the 19th Battalion CEF (perpetuated by the Argylls) and, during the Second World War, with the 1st Battalion The Argyll and Sutherland Highlanders of Canada (Princess Louise’s).
 The Battle Honours of the Regiment that are borne on its Regimental Colour are carried on its drums.

-Moreover, most members of the P&D actively participate in the Battalion’s field training exercise, including entering a team in its annual Hill 195 skill-at-arms competition.
+Moreover, most members of the P&D actively participate in field-training exercises, including entering a team in the annual Hill 195 skill-at-arms competition.

-Since its inception, the P&D have performed publically at a variety of concerts, stage shows and parades, many with Highland dancers and folk musicians.
-It has a long history of appearances at tattoos, including the Royal Edinburgh Tattoo, and it is one of the founding performers of the Canadian International Military Tattoo.
+Since its inception, the band has performed publicly for a variety of concerts, stage shows, and parades, many with Highland dancers and folk musicians.
+The P&D have a long history of appearances at tattoos, including the Royal Edinburgh Tattoo, and they are one of the founding performers of the Canadian International Military Tattoo.

-The Band’s current strength is 12 Pipers and 8 drummers, most of whom are active members of the Army Reserve.
-The rest are highly-valued volunteers.
-Whether military or civilian, the musicians of the P&D draw on their respective talents, experiences and backgrounds to make the Argylls P&D’s one of the top pipe bands of the Canadian Army.
+The band’s current strength is 12 pipers and 8 drummers, most of whom are active members of the Army Reserve.
+The rest are highly valued volunteers.
+Whether military or civilian, the musicians draw on their respective talents, experiences, and backgrounds to make the Argylls’ P&D one of the top pipe bands of the Canadian Army.

 Piobaireachd of Donald Dhu